mia-platform-marketplace/public-catalog/CONTRIBUTING.md

 >
 > Generally speaking, pull requests regarding the Catalog content MUST have a title following the format `feat(catalog): <description of the changes>` and MUST have the label `catalog content`.

 If you want to edit the Catalog, chances are that you will have to write or edit a **manifest**.
-A manifest is a JSON representation of an item version that defines its *metadata* and *resources*.
+A manifest is a JSON or YAML representation of an item version that defines its *metadata* and *resources*.
 The manifests are contained in the `/items/` directory, which follows a [hierarchical structure](./README.md#catalog-items) of `item type > item id > item versions`.

 Everything you need to know about items and manifests is written in the official [Mia-Platform documentation](https://docs.mia-platform.eu/docs/software-catalog/manage-items/overview-manage-items).